MA-Abahmane/WetherX/README.md

-# Weather App
+# WeatherX

-Welcome to the **Weather App**!
+Welcome to my **Weather App**!
 This app provides current weather updates and weekly forecasts using the OpenWeatherMap API.
 With a sleek interface and accurate data, it’s your go-to tool for planning your days.

 ---